Understanding the Predicate Offences to prevent money laundering

 European Union (EU) Directives on Money Laundering

-The first directive issued by the EU defined the scope of predicate offences as per the 1988 Vienna Convention while encouraging member nations to expand its scope to other countries.
+The first Directive issued by the EU defined the scope of Predicate Offences as per the 1988 Vienna Convention while encouraging member nations to expand its scope to other countries.

 Stay Updated with Global Regulatory Standards with AML UAE